-Today, the boost in tourism industry has contributed to the economic development in the region.
+Today, the boost in the tourism industry has contributed to the economic development in the region.
 Travel to Northern Territory continues to grow over the years.
 The Uluru National Park (also known as the Ayer’s Rock) is the most popular attraction in the Northern Territory.
 Another famous attraction visited by those who travel to Northern Territory is Kakadu National Park.

 Darwin is the capital city of the Northern Territory.
 However, the settlement in the state is spread throughout various areas including Alice Springs, Tennant Creek, Stuart Highway, Palmerston, to name a few.

 In terms of geography, the Northern Territory is home to several unique but natural rock formations.
-As mentioned earlier, the Ayer’s Rock is one of them.
+As mentioned earlier, the Uluru is one of them.
 Kata Tjuta is another.
 These rock formations hold a sacred importance to the local Aborigines that live in the land.
 It is also one of the most popular tourist attractions in Australia.

 Quick Facts on Northern Territory